RyanJKS/data-analytics-power-bi-report/README.md

 The introduction of Date and Geography hierarchies, along with carefully crafted calculated columns, significantly enhances the analytical capabilities of your data model.
 These enhancements facilitate:
 - **Deeper Insights:** By drilling down into specific time frames and geographical locations, users can uncover insights that were previously difficult to access.
-- **Improved Decision Making:** With more granular data at their fingertips, decision-makers can craft strategies that are better informed and more precisely targeted.
+- **Improved Decision Making:** With more granular data at their fingertips, decision-makers can make strategies that are better informed and more precisely targeted.
 - **Enhanced Data Visualization:** Accurate mapping and temporal analysis lead to clearer, more impactful visualizations, making it easier to communicate findings across the organization.